Russian 102nd Military Base: World War II

 The division went into Southern Front in August, first as part of 6th Army, but was reassigned to 12th Army, in the same Front, by September 1.
 It remained with that Army up to at least August 1942 but then was assigned to the Transcaucasian Front's Black Sea Group of Forces.
 It then spent much of the later part of World War II, from January 1, 1943, onwards with the small 45th Army of the Transcaucasian Front, which was guarding the Soviet borders with Turkey.

 Postwar

 After the war ended, the 261st Rifle Division was transferred to Leninakan.
 It became part of the 7th Guards Army and in 1955 was redesignated as the 37th Rifle Division.
 On 25 June 1957, it became the 127th Motor Rifle Division.
 In April 1990, the division's 120th Guards Tank Regiment was divided into the 116th Separate Guards Tank Battalion and the 1360th Motor Rifle Regiment.
-On 21 August 1992, it became the 102nd Military Base, the first numbered military base of the Russian Ground Forces.